If you’ve noticed prescription drug prices increasing dramatically over the past few years, you’re not alone.

 Big price increases can happen from a shortage or change in insurance coverage.

 Additionally, manufacturers may raise prices because there are no competitors selling the product, according to the American Society of Health-System Pharmacists.
-In addition, some of these price increases are partly due to purchases of the drug by other drug companies.
+Sometimes of these price increases are partly due to purchases of the drug by other drug companies.

 Regardless of the reasons, the increases of drug prices have caused significant strain on many people’s wallets.
-Below are 14 ways you can save!
+Here are 15 ways you can save!

 - Check out Clark’s prescription plan guide.